shanekeane/tictactoe/README.md

 # Description
 - Bot created with following techniques: dynamic programming
 - A demo notebook is included showing how the code works.
-- At the moment, works correctly only when the bot goes first (play_bot option 1), but will be updated later for both player and bot as starter.
+- Works for the bot going first or second.
+Bot loss rate 0% in both cases.
+Bot win rate going first is over 99%.
+Bot win rate going second is over 91%.

 # Packages
 Works with: